ts-scik/head-trauma-champ/README.md

-## *Head Trauma Champ!!** is a small arcade-style game for the PICO-8 fantasy console.
+## *Head Trauma Champ!!* is an arcade-style game for PICO-8.
-You can play this game on itch.io or the Lexaloffle BBS.
+You can play this game on [itch.io](https://scik.itch.io/head-trauma-champ) or the [Lexaloffle BBS](https://www.lexaloffle.com/bbs/?tid=153913).

+/gif goes here

 ## Credits
 scik make this for u